-- 11. Prevention, incorporating Demand Management is one of the three key areas identified to achieve the Vision of Adults' Health and Care, as detailed in the Adult's Health and Care Strategy 2018. - 12.
-The Demand Management and Prevention work will build on people's strengths, enabling them to improve their health and take more personal responsibility for looking after themselves with support from their family, friends and community network.
-The Council will encourage this by making the healthy choice the easy choice and developing accessible, inclusive and readily available information and advice services.
-The Council will also carry out targeted prevention work for certain groups of people who are most at risk of poor health to keep them well and to avoid or delay the need for social care services.
-The Council will work with partners, in particular the NHS, GPs and the VCSE sector to achieve the above aims.
+- 11. Prevention, incorporating Demand Management is one of the three key areas identified to achieve the Vision of Adults' Health and Care, as detailed in the Adult's Health and Care Strategy 2023. - 12.
+The Demand Management and Prevention work seeks to build on people's strengths, enabling them to improve their health and take more personal responsibility for looking after themselves with support from their family, friends and community network.
+The County Council seeks to encourage this by making the healthy choice the easy choice and developing accessible, inclusive and readily available information and advice services.
+The County Council seeks to also carry out targeted prevention work for certain groups of people who are most at risk of poor health to keep them well and to avoid or delay the need for social care services.
+The County Council works with partners, in particular the NHS, GPs and the VCSE sector to achieve the above aims.